 Working Conditions

-Telework: This position is eligible for a hybrid work schedule.
+Hybrid Telework: This position is eligible for a hybrid work schedule.
+Additional in office days may be required based on the business need.

-Conflict of Interest: This position is designated under the Conflict of Interest Code and is required to complete Form 700 within 30 days of appointment.
+Conflict of Interest (COI): This position is designated under the Conflict of Interest Code and is required to complete Form 700 within 30 days of appointment.
 Failure to comply with the Conflict of Interest Code requirements may void the appointment.

 Department Information